Visit us on Facebook

 The Arizona Legislative Legal Internship program occurs during the annual Regular Session beginning the second Monday in January and lasts throughout the spring semester.

 The legal internship provides a unique opportunity to 2L and 3L students from Arizona State University Sandra Day O’Connor College of Law and the University of Arizona James E. Rogers College of Law to learn about constitutional law, state government, current legal issues and the legislative process.
 The program affords participants intensive legal research and writing opportunities.

 Legal interns generally work 20 hours each week.
 A flexible schedule can be accomplished with the supervising attorney to accommodate your law college class schedule.

 Positions are available in the Arizona Senate and the House of Representatives with the non-partisan Rules Committee legal staff and the Republican and Democratic legal staff.
 A position is also available with Legislative Council, which is the Legislature’s non-partisan bill drafting and legal research agency.

 If selected for the legal internship, students may receive up to 6 pass/fail credits for completion of up to 330 hours (20 hours or less per week for 18 weeks) from their law college. * Legal interns receive a stipend of $5,000.
 Additionally, the legislature may provide reimbursement to students for reasonable out-of-pocket costs associated with the legal internship.

 Guadalupe Garcia at the Law Externship Program office

 Lisa Queen at the Career Development office

-After applications have been reviewed, students will be contacted by Darci Johnson to schedule an interview which will be held in late October (or early November) at the Arizona State Capitol.
+After applications have been reviewed, students will be contacted by Darci Johnson to schedule an interview which will be held in late September at the Arizona State Capitol.
 Interviews are approximately 20 minutes per applicant and they are conducted by a panel of legislative attorneys and staff.
 The applicants selected to participate in the program will be notified within the same week of the interviews.

 1 Financial aid, including scholarships, loans, or tuition waivers may be available to students depending on applicable law college policy and participation.